 Kuumbwa Jazz Camp

-Kuumbwa’s Jazz Camp is back in 2023, in partnership with Cabrillo College’s Summer Youth Program!
+Kuumbwa’s Jazz Camp is back in 2024 – in partnership with Cabrillo College’s Summer Youth Program – and registration is now open!

-All students are required to know at least three major scales and have experience with their instrument.
-In addition, guitarists and pianists must have the ability to read standard chord symbols and preferably know their triads.
-Drummers must know standard jazz rhythms.
+All students should know at least three major scales and have experience with their instrument.
+In addition, guitarists and pianists should have the ability to read standard chord symbols and know their triads.
+Drummers should be familiar with standard jazz rhythms.

 Session Options: 9 AM – 12 PM (Grades 8-9), 11 AM – 2 PM (Grades 10-12)